The Best VPN of 2021: Windows, Mac, Android & iOS

 In this context, a jurisdiction is a country.

-Depending on the country, a VPN provider can be forced by the court to hand over data logs or entire servers.
+Depending on the country, a VPN service can be forced by the court to hand over data logs or entire servers.
 For instance, in the United States, a governmental agency can use a National Security Letter to demand that companies hand over customer data, like phone, internet, and banking records.

 And to make matters worse, the reach of a government can extend beyond its own borders through international agreements.